oneapi-src/oneDNN/src/gpu/nvidia/README.md

 * Only scales attribute is supported.
 Post-op attribute is not supported.
 * Blocking is only supported for `int8` and only in the C dimension with either 4 or 32 block size (same as other cuDNN primitives).
+* Supported data types are f32, f16, bf16 and s8.

 ### Concat